iest/Eysys-Front-End-Guidelines/Eysys Front-End Guidelines.md

 #### Naming and Defining Classes
 * Keep names as short as possible as to still make sense — e.g. `.report-nav` not `.rprt-nav`, and `.sys-nav` not `.system-nav`
-* Don't use `#id`s as hooks *ever*.
+* Don't use `#id`s as styling hooks.
 Use semantically defined classes instead — e.g. `.header-nav`
-* Prepend an underscore for javascript-specific classes, to be used alongside style classes.
-That way we can have one without the other. *Don't style javascript hooks* — e.g. `._js-hook .style-hook`
+* Keep styling classes separate fro javascript manipulation classes — e.g. `.report-preview.js-report-preview`.
+This means we *can* have one without the other.
 * Because CSS uses American spelling (e.g 'color'), for the sake of clarity use the american spelling in variables you might have — e.g. `@color-white` not `@colour-white` (you get used to it)
-* Don't nest deeper than 3 levels
+* Don't nest deeper than 3 levels when using LESS.
+Not only does it make it easier to read, but it helps to keep selectors shorter, [optimising CSS parsing speed](https://speakerdeck.com/jonrohan/githubs-css-performance).
 * When defining classes, put the most important definitions first (`position`, `display`…), and put nested elements at the end
 * If nesting `@media` queries, put these after nested elements, right at the end of the definition.
 * Definitions that are only 1 line are put inline — e.g. `.foo { display: none;}`
 * Don't nest under `@media` queries.
-Instead, put an `// end` comment after the closing bracket.
+Instead, put an `// end` comment after the closing bracket so we can keep track of it.

 #### Output
 When outputting, compress in the YUI style (compressed down to 1 line, no whitespace).
 Make sure that `/*!` comments are in the output, but all other comments are excluded.
 CodeKit's LESS compiler won't output standard `//` style comments, use that to your advantage.
+(Don't forget your attributions).

 #### Floats and clearfixes
-As we're developing a lot of web apps, we're going to want to build navigations and interface elements that aren't straightforward to build in HTML and CSS.
+As we're developing a lot of web apps, we're going to want to build navigations and interface elements that aren't straightforward to build in HTML and CSS (static toolbars, window-in-window scrolling etc.).
 Using floats can be a effective method to get the kind of layouts we want, and we use a micro-clearfix hack to fix problems that floats cause.
-It looks like this:
+This is it:
     .cf() { // Micro ClearFix hack
         *zoom:1;
         &:before, &:after {